 You can make this microwave cake prettier by dusting it with a little Swerve Confectioners.
 I rarely bother.
 I only did it here because I wanted the photographs to look as nice as possible. 😉

-You can obviously top this low carb microwave cheesecake with other toppings.
+You can obviously top this cake with other toppings.
 Such as berries, keto whipped cream, chocolate whipped cream, a drizzle of melted dark chocolate (a healthy addition!) or some warmed peanut butter.

 Why do you use low-fat cream cheese in this recipe?